The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

-Nowadays we can find a lot of holiday resorts, guest houses and restaurants on the long ridge of the mountain but the peak is a very important junction of the marked footpaths, as well.
+Nowadays we can find a lot of holiday resorts, guest houses and restaurants on the long ridge of the mountain but the peak is an important junction of the marked footpaths, as well.
 Of course the biggest sight is the panorama from the lookout point of the mountain.
 It is a flat top of a rock and its shape is similar to the school's cathedra.
 Its name refers to this thing (“dobogó kő” means “platform stone” in the Hungarian).
 You can see a big part of the Danube Bend from the lookout terrace.
 If the weather is clean enough, the nine hundred meter high peaks of the Börzsöny Mountains are visible behind the Danube in the background.
 We will visit them in a few days!
 (Link to the panoramic view)

-The here beginning trail markings lead towards northeast, the marks start in the opposite direction, but we keep our heading and follow the marks towards east.
-After a few minutes we reach the end of the long ridge of the Dobogókő, the slope will be steeper.
-We cross a narrow, forestcultivating asphal road, and reach the steepest section of the hike.
+In the junction beginning trail markings lead towards northeast, the marks start in the opposite direction, but we keep our heading and follow the marks towards east.
+After a few minutes we reach the end of the long ridge of Dobogókő, the slope becomes steeper.
+The path crosses a narrow, forestcultivating asphalt road, and reaches the steepest section of the hike.
 The path sinks with zigzags into the valley, but the strong slope slowly disappears, our path joins to a dirt road.
 We cross clear-cuts, and get to the next junction of dirt roads after a twenty minutes long walk.

 The trail marks arrive from the front and turn together with the marks towards right.
-After a few minutes steps we reach the edge of the (Sikárosi-rét) (Meadow of Sikáros).
-The good dirt road become grassy wheel track, it leads us at the soutwestern edge of the grassy meadow.
-The trail of the marks leads into the fores at the southern corner of the meadow, but we turn left here with the marks and go on.
-The path crosses a forest patch, passes by a big, fenced clear-cut, a reaches the Szilágyi Bernát-forrás in five minutes.
-There are resting benches and tables beside the spring, so we can rest some minutes here.If we continue the hike, leave the forest and get to another part of the big meadow.
-We cross it on wheel tracks, reach the forest again, and after five hundred steps we get to the small Bükkös-patak (Bükkös Stream).
-The road crosses it at a stony ford and joins into a dirt road on the other side of the stream.
-We get to the gravel access road of the forester’s lodge of Sikáros after a little while.
-The box of the stamp of the Blue Trail is equipped on a tree at the end of the road (Sikárosi erdészház, pecsételőhely).
+After a few dozen steps we reach the edge of the Sikárosi-rét Meadow.
+The good dirt road becomes grassy wheel track, it leads us at the soutwestern edge of the grassy meadow.
+The trail of the marks leads into the forest at the southern corner of the meadow, but we turn left here with the marks and go on.
+The path crosses a forest patch, passes by a big, fenced clear-cut, and reaches the Szilágyi Bernát-forrás Spring in five minutes.
+There are resting benches and tables beside the spring, so we can rest a few minutes there.

 After stamping we walk on, pass the small chapel of the village and turn onto the Honvéd utca (Honvéd Street).
 A small, stony road starts at the right side of the street, the marks arriving from the front and turn with the marks onto this climbing way and reach the forest after fifty steps.
-The road finishes here, only a steep footpath climbs in the mountainside.
-The beginning of the rise is very steep, later it will be a little bit more comfortable, and we get to the ridge of the hills after a half an hour long exhausting ascent.
+The road finishes here, only a steep footpath climbs farther in the mountainside.
+The beginning of the rise is very steep, later it become a little bit more comfortable, and we get to the ridge of the hills after a half an hour long exhausting climb.

 We turn onto the narrow forest cultivating asphalt road and go on towards north-east.
-Later we turn down from the road, because the Blue Trail cuts its big bend and climbs the top of a hill.
+Later we turn off from the road, because the Blue Trail cuts its big bend and ascends to the top of a hill.
 We meet with the asphalt road at the edge of the meadow of Pap-rét again.
-The foresters' lodge stands on the left side of the road, the box of the stamp of the Blue Trail is on a column of the fence (Pap-réti erdészház, pecsételőhely).
+The foresters' lodge stands on the left side of the road, the box of the stamp of the Blue Trail is located on a column of the fence (Pap-réti forester's lodge, stamping place).
 The benches and desks of the resting place stand on the other side of the meadow.
 We reach them after the junction of the narrow asphalt roads.

-We reach the grassy meadow of Vízverés nyerge (Col of Vízverés) in a half an hour long walk.
-We cross the clearing, pass by the resting place and begin to climb in the side of Őr-hegy (Őr Mountain).
+We reach the grassy meadow of Vízverés nyerge Col in a half an hour long walk.
+The footpath crosses the clearing, passes the resting place and begins to climb in the side of Őr-hegy (Őr Mountain).
 We don’t climb its forest-covered top, only cross the ridge.
 After a short descent our path gets to a dirt road.
 We turn onto it and go on along the northern ridge of the Őr-hegy.
-After a while this road turns right, a narrow footpath goes on straight.
-The Blue Trail follows it and reaches the stone bench of the Moli-pihenő on it (Moli pihenő).
+After a while this road turns right, only a narrow footpath goes on straight.
+The Blue Trail follows it and reaches the stone bench of the Moli-pihenő in five minutes (Moli pihenő resting bench).

-We glance the Danube Bend first from that place.
+We glimpse the Danube Bend from that place again.
 Unfortunately this view is limited, we can see only the western part of it.
 After the resting place the path begins to descend very steeply in the mountainside, on this section begins the short alternative path of the signs.
 This footpath leads until a rock formation, its name is Borjúfő.
 We can see an already wider panorama from that place, the two villages on the both sides of the river: Visegrád and Nagymaros are visible from the rocks.

-We continue the steep descend and get to a col after a while.
+We continue the steep descent and get to a col after a while.
 We turn onto a well-trodden dirt road there, its name is Király út (King’s Road) and it was used already in the Middle Ages.
 This road was the shortest route between Buda and Visegrád among the mountains.
-After a short clim until the grassy meadow of Sóstói-rét, the slope continues on that road, we have a comfortable hike along it until the meadows of Fekete-hegy (Fekete Mountain).
+After a short climb until the grassy meadow of Sóstói-rét, the slope continues on the road, we have a comfortable hike along it until the meadows of Fekete-hegy (Fekete Mountain).
 The dirt road leaves the forest, passes a resting place and descends in the grassy hillside to the big car park of the Nagy-villám Mountain.
 We can see already the lookout tower on the top of the Nagy-villám.
 Summertime this place is very crowded, it is a well known hiking centre, but here are the summer bobsled runs, as well (Nagy-villám Mountain, path to the lookout tower).

-The path crosses the asphalt road and turn back into the forest, but we have to visit the restaurant in the hillside to stamp into our Blue Trail booklet.
+The path crosses the asphalt road and turns back into the forest, but we have to visit the Vadász csárda restaurant in the hillside to stamp into our Blue Trail booklet.
 The lookout tower stands above the restaurant, we can reach the restaurant and the tower in ten minutes on the promenade of the trail marks.
 There are a fantastic round panorama from the top floor of the tower towards the Danube Bend, the Fort of Visegrád and the far mountains of Börzsöny.
 (Link to the panoramic view) But the biggest attractions of this place are the summer bobsled tracks!
-They meanders in the hillside of the Nagy-villám, we can approach them across the big car park.
+They meanders in the hillside of the Nagy-villám, we can approach their starting point across the big car park.
 Other sight is a canopy cable ride in the mountanside of Nagy-villám.

-The winding path of the Blue Trail goes under the wide asphalt road in the forest, we reach the car park at the gate of the fort in a quarter hour (Visegrád, Fellegvár).
-I think it is worth to visit the ruined castle, because it is one of the biggest one in Hungary, it is partly renovated and the panorama is very nice from its walls.
+The winding path of the Blue Trail goes parallel with the asphalt road in the forest, we reach the car park at the gate of the fort in a quarter hour (Visegrád, Fortress).
+I think it is worth visiting the ruined castle, because it is one of the biggest one in Hungary, it is partly renovated and the panorama is very nice from its walls.
 The oldest part of the fortress was built similar to a lot of other Hungarian castles and forts after the big attack of the Tartars in the second half of the 13th century.